Charank18/Charank18/README.md

 Looking forward to working with you on some quality projects...

-🛰️ I’m currently working on Machine Learning projects, Linux, Networking
-🧑‍🤝‍🧑 I’m looking to collaborate on Data Science and Linux Projects
+🛰️ I’m currently working on Open source contribution(ViBe platform-IIT Ropar) 🧑‍🤝‍🧑 I’m looking to collaborate on Data Science and Linux Projects
 🤝 I’m looking for help with MLOps, Django
 🌱 I’m currently learning about LLMs & NLP

 ---

 ## 🌐 Socials